Best Time to Visit Juneau in 2023

 Are you planning a trip to Juneau, Alaska?
 If so, you’re in for an unforgettable adventure!
 Juneau is one of the most beautiful cities in the United States, offering stunning views of glaciers, mountains, and wildlife.
 Before you book your trip, there are a few things you need to know.

-- Juneau is only accessible by boat or plane.
-The city's airport and the Alaska Marine Highway ferry system are the two main ways to reach the city.
+• Juneau is only accessible by boat or plane.
+Flying into the city's airport and using the Alaska Marine Highway ferry system are the two main ways to reach the city.
 Juneau International Airport is the main airport serving the city, and it has regular flights to and from major cities in Alaska and the Lower 48 states.
-The Alaska Marine Highway ferry system is another way to reach Juneau, and it provides a unique way to explore the Inside Passage.
+The Alaska Marine Highway ferry system is another way to reach Juneau, and it provides a unique way to explore the Inside Passage and the Alaska coastline.

 Finally, it is important to know the bear safety guidelines when exploring the wilderness.
 Always carry bear spray, make noise while hiking, and be aware of your surroundings.